 Global Networks

-Find out more about some of the global networks in which Rijkswaterstaat is active.
+Learn more about some of the global networks that Rijkswaterstaat operates in.

 I-STORM

-I-STORM is the international knowledge sharing network for all those working in the storm surge barrier industry, established in 2006.
-Within our network, specialists around the world are getting together to face common challenges.
-I-Storm enables continuous improvements in storm surge barrier design, operation, maintenance and management.
+I-STORM is the international knowledge exchange network for everyone involved in the storm surge barrier industry, established in 2006.
+Our network brings together specialists from around the world to address common challenges.
+I-Storm enables continuous improvement in the design, operation, maintenance and management of storm surge barriers.

-Rijkswaterstaat is the operator of the Netherlands’ storm surge barriers and is therefore a member of this network.
-Other core members are England (Environment Agency – Thames Barriers), Italy (Venice Barrier) and USA (New Orleans Barrier and others).
+Rijkswaterstaat is the operator of the Dutch storm surge barriers and therefore a member of the network.
+Other core members are England (Environment Agency – Thames Barriers), Italy (Venice Barrier) and the United States (New Orleans Barrier and others).

 RANQUIL MUSIC (On-screen title: From a meeting in 2005...
 To a worldwide network.
 At the bottom of the screen is an I-STORM logo.)
 MARC WALRAVEN: My name is Marc Walraven, Senior Advisor, Storm Surge Barriers, within Rijkswaterstaat and also the co-founder of the I-STORM network.
 All storm surge barriers, not only in the Netherlands, but worldwide, are unique in design and maintenance operations.
 So, we can learn a lot from each other's experiences to protect the environment and people behind them against flooding.
 A lot of new people will be working on those barriers, so we have to pass on knowledge to new generations.
 I met my colleague Andy Batchelor, who is leading the Thames Barrier in London, in 2005.
 We went to a bar that evening, and we discovered we had so many things in common, challenges with all the knowledge we have in our organisation, that we thought: we have to cooperate one way or the other.
 I-STORM is the international network of specialists who work on storm surge barriers.
 It gives them the opportunity to learn from each other and to share their knowledge in circumstances in which trust is very important, and in an informal way, which makes it even easier to share knowledge and expertise.
 It's interesting that a lot of countries can learn from our experiences regarding maintenance operations when they build new barriers.
 But we can learn from them as well, as they use new techniques, innovations, which will help us, for the future of the Netherlands, to adapt our storm surge barriers.
 I think that the value of I-STORM is that it's so informal.
 People really get the feeling that I-STORM is trustworthy, they can share knowledge and expertise and they even feel that they can share their problems.
 That's really helpful in learning from each other on a global basis.
 The main objective of I-STORM is that it's available for storm surge barriers specialists, that they can share their knowledge and expertise, not only now, but also in the future.
 It's not about growth, it's just for them to share more in-depth knowledge than that the network has to grow.
 I-STORM will be needed even more in the future, with more and more countries that will build storm surge barriers and will have to maintain and operate them.
 So, we will have the challenge to share that knowledge with new generations.
 It's interesting to see that even universities are joining us now.
 And we also have I-STORM Next Generation now, so younger people are really enthusiastic in sharing knowledge, and expertise as well, with us.
 When I see what we started with a beer in 2005, and now seeing how many people and specialists are interacting, and even I-STORM Next Generation is starting with younger people, it's really, really good to see.
 (The Dutch coat of arms, next to: Rijkswaterstaat.
 Ministry of Infrastructure and Water Management.
 The screen turns yellow and white.
 On-screen text: More information?
 Go to: i-storm.org or rws.nl/en.
 A Rijkswaterstaat production in collaboration with I-STORM.
 Copyright 2022.)
 THE TRANQUIL MUSIC CONTINUES AND THEN STOPS